Cash for Cars LI

 The limestone that is destroyed for mining coal is saved, therefore protecting resources and saving time and energy.
 For junk cars, recycling can be done at Irving's.
 The scrap metal of all junk vehicles also reduces the amount of waste in landfills and stops dangerous chemicals from going into our groundwater.

 Recycling the steel of junk trucks, cars and buses halts the need to create new steel.
 This cuts the need to refine iron ore and make it into new steel for new cars.
 It is more efficient to melt down the old steel and re-make it than to mine for iron ore, send it to a refinery and use energy to form the steel.
 Coal-burning plants and refineries are the biggest contributor to greenhouse gases.
 Irving Recyclables makes it a mission statement to help reduce the amount of these gases in the air.

 Cars left abandoned on the side of the road or in empty lots are legally permitted to be obtained by licensed dismantlers in order to be safely converted into reusable and/or recycled commodities.
-We do this service for any number of vehicle types, including buses that wish to be junked.
-Help keep Long Island clean and recycle your junk cars for cash or alert us of suspected abandoned vehicles.
+We do this service for any number of vehicle types, including junk buses.
+Help keep Long Island clean and recycle your junk vehicles or alert us of suspected abandoned vehicles.
 Our cash for cars program welcomes any kind of vehicle!

 We welcome junk cars, junk trucks and junk buses from Wantagh, Amityville, Massapequa, Farmingdale, Bay Shore, Lindenhurst, Babylon, Bethpage, Huntington and other towns in Suffolk County and Nassau County across the Long Island area.